Death in Nostalgia City

 But things go from bad to worse – more violence, employees are stalked.
-Lyle turns to the park’s PR director of help.
+Lyle turns to the park’s PR director for help.
 Kate, a former college basketball player joins in the investigation.
 Unfortunately, Kate just can’t blend in – not at 6 foot 2 inches and beautiful.

 Even with a beautiful sidekick, Lyle and Kate work together to discover whether these are accidents or not?
 Whether corporate espionage or not?
 And who is doing this?

 DEATH IN NOSTALGIA CITY is a delightful combination of past and present thrillers.
 The theme park makes you feel, taste, even touch 1970s.
 If you remember the 70s you will enjoy the park.
 But the present is not left behind- leaving a good weave to mystery and excitement in both eras.
 Well written, highly enjoyable and a great step back to another time.